 Keeping a diary, or journaling as it’s often called, brings up some interesting images for many of us.
-We think of “Dear Diary” and the thoughtful introvert that makes an entry every day.
+Some of us think of “Dear Diary” and the thoughtful introvert that makes an entry every day.
 For some this is fine.
-For many, including me, the thought of doing this is about as much fun as doing the dishes!
+For many, including me, the thought of doing this is about as much fun as doing the dishes.

-Keeping a journal/diary can also help us to discover and/or clarify short-term and long-term goals.
+In addition, keeping a journal/diary can help us to discover and/or clarify short-term and long-term goals.
 More on goals here.